-Finally, though, as I’ve been settling down with my fiance in Vermont, I realized I needed a hobby that both he and I could enjoy together.
+Finally, though, as I’ve been settling down with my fiancé in Vermont, I realized I needed a hobby that both he and I could enjoy together.
 As it turns out, we had a space in our house – our enclosed and heated back porch – that we didn’t really have a purpose for yet.
 When I suggested that we turn it into a music room, my bae leaped at the prospect and immediately purchased a fairly professional turntable, good speakers, and a decent amp.

 So, when all that arrived and we’d set it up, we went to our local record store, Mountain Music in Rutland.
 While he sells other things, his primary business is vinyl, and he does quite well with it.
-We purchased over $200 worth of vinyl, most of it recent reissues, but it was all killer material, including an original press of Bruce Springsteen’s Born in the USA, David Bowie’s self-titled album (really only known for Space Oddity), the Doors self-titled smash hit, the Foo Fighters’ Medicine at Midnight, Led Zeppelin’s IV, and Tom Petty’s Wildflowers.
+We purchased over $200 worth of vinyl, most of it recent reissues, but it was all killer material.
+These included an original press of Bruce Springsteen’s Born in the USA, David Bowie’s self-titled album (really only known for Space Oddity), the Doors self-titled smash hit, the Foo Fighters’ Medicine at Midnight, Led Zeppelin’s IV, and Tom Petty’s Wildflowers.
 The buy I was most excited about, though, was a special edition release of Green Day’s Insomniac plus a limited edition live LP.
 We have a few others on the way, as well.

-We even stopped by a small record store in New Hampshire, which didn’t have much of a selection, but we popped a 45 of Chicago’s big hit Hard Habit to Break, and it was in good shape.
+We even stopped by a small record store in New Hampshire, which didn’t have much of a selection, but we popped a 45rpm of Chicago’s big hit Hard Habit to Break, and it was in good shape.
 You can’t beat that for two dollars, and the guy was really cool and had just recently reopened his store.
 I’m a sucker for helping out small businesses, so I would’ve bought something regardless.

-Perhaps the best part of finally pursuing vinyl collecting after talking about it for years is my fiance and I get to know one another’s personal music tastes better.
+I’m looking forward to writing about my vinyl collecting journey with my fiancé and hope to write about the many thrift and record store finds that we discover over the coming years.
+Perhaps the best part of finally pursuing vinyl collecting after talking about it for years is my fiancé and I get to know one another’s personal music tastes better.
 After all, music is best when you can share it with someone you love.